Cui Peng (footballer): Club career

 On 8 July 2014, Cui was loaned out to China League One side Chengdu Tiancheng until 31 December 2014.

 On 19 December 2015, Cui transferred to fellow Chinese Super League side Shijiazhuang Ever Bright.
 He would make his debut on 13 March 2016 in a league game against Hangzhou Greentown that ended in a 1-0 victory.
-Unfortunately he would sustain an injury during the season and he was unable to aid the club from avoiding relegation, which saw him allowed to return to Shandong on 7 July 2017.
+Unfortunately he would sustain an injury during the season, and he was unable to aid the club from avoiding relegation, which saw him allowed to return to Shandong on 7 July 2017.
 On his return to Shandong he was often used as squad player for three seasons before he was allowed to leave on a free transfer to second tier club Kunshan.

 International career

 Cui would be called up to the senior team to make his debut in a friendly against Thailand on 10 August 2006 in a 4–0 win.
-While he was called up by the national team for training in 2007, he did not make the squad in the 2007 AFC Asian Cup.
-Cui was young enough to participate in the 2008 Summer Olympics and was part of the Chinese under-23 national team squad that took part in the tournament where he played in all three group games.
+While he was called up by the national team for training in 2007, he did not make the squad for the 2007 AFC Asian Cup.
+Cui was young enough to participate in the 2008 Summer Olympics and was part of the Chinese under-23 national team squad that took part in the tournament, where he played in all three group games.